 ‘The MS nurse is always my first port of call, second is the pain management team, between them a mix of medication was found that helped ease the pain (didn’t get rid of it altogether but made it manageable)’

 They will discuss drug treatments, the benefits of a particular medication and the possible adverse effects (considering any other medications you may be taking).
 They will also discuss the dosage and the steps to increase the dosage if needed.

-It may be that non-drug treatments may be appropriate such as physical therapies or psychological therapies.
-Surgery may be offered in some circumstances.
+It may be that non-drug treatments will be appropriate such as physical therapies or psychological therapies.

 If your pain is severe, you may be referred to a specialist pain management service, usually through the local hospital.

-The GP, neurologist or MS nurse will carry out regular reviews to check the effectiveness of the treatment to see if the drug is controlling the pain, if it’s still affecting your lifestyle, if the drug is causing any adverse effects and whether there is a continued need for treatment.
+The GP, neurologist or MS nurse will carry out regular reviews to check the effectiveness of the treatment to see if the drug is controlling the pain, if the pain is still affecting your lifestyle, if the drug is causing any adverse effects and whether there is a continued need for treatment.

 The GP, neurologist or MS nurse will also assess if there is a need to withdraw from or switch treatments, and then suggest how this can be achieved by tapering the dose before starting a new drug, if needed.

-For initial treatment of neuropathic pain (except trigeminal neuralgia) NICE recommends offering one of the following drugs: amitriptyline, duloxetine, gabapentin or pregabalin (3).
+For initial treatment of neuropathic pain (except trigeminal neuralgia) NICE recommends offering one of the following drugs (3):

 If the initial treatment proves not to be effective or well tolerated, NICE recommends offering one of the remaining three drugs, and switching again if the second drug is not effective.

 The drug tramadol should only be considered for short-term use in acute situations.